Multilingualism

 -

-provide a default title
+assign a default title

 Multilingual list entries

-For the elements
+Regarding the elements

-user-defined values can be selected as the source for the list in the element.
+Custom values can be selected as the source for the list in the element.

-Click on "Edit" to open the dialog for editing the list entries.
+opens the dialog for editing the list entries.

-Constants can also be used here instead of static values.
-To do this, click on the small arrow to the right of the globe.
+globe.
 You can find out how to select a constant here.
-The displayed value from the constant and the saved value must be identical in this case.
+In this case, the value displayed from the constant and the stored value must be identical.

-You can find out how to enter data records in different languages and display them in the correct language depending on the respective language setting of the portal in the Tips & Tricks article "Multilingual data records".
+To learn how to enter data records in different languages and display them in the correct language based on the portal's language settings, see the Tips & Tricks article "Multilingual Data Records. "

-Multilingual emails
+Multilingual Emails

-Email to one recipient
+Email to a single recipient

 // Language of the current user